 Decree to repossess the property

-The lender has a decree to repossess the property and to evict you.
+When the lender has a decree to repossess the property and to evict you, you can still try to negotiate.
 It is never too late to negotiate with your lender.
-If it has a decree it may be prepared to let you have a bit more time.
+As it has a decree it may be prepared to let you have a bit more time.
 You will probably have to make a new offer of payment towards the arrears and a plan for how you can continue paying the mortgage to avoid being evicted.
 You can ask the court to recall the decree if you did not appear or were not represented in court when the decree was granted.

-Once the court has granted a decree you will usually be given 14 days to leave the property.
-If you have not left by the date of repossession you will receive a letter from sheriff officers telling you when they intend to evict you on behalf of the lender.
+Once the court has granted a decree to your lender you could be asked to leave the property quite quickly.
+If you have not left by the date of the decree for repossession you will receive a letter from sheriff officers telling you when they intend to evict you on behalf of the lender.